shivam66151/Student-Proctoring-System/README.md

 # Proctoring System
-This is my final year Project Based on Machine Learning & AI
+This is my final year Project Based on Opencv & AI

 ### Features
 - Keylogging